Eye movement: Reading

-When reading, the eye moves continuously along a line of text, but makes short rapid movements (saccades) intermingled with short stops (fixations).
+When reading, the eye makes short rapid movements (saccades) intermingled with short stops (fixations).
 There is considerable variability in fixations (the point at which a saccade jumps to) and saccades between readers and even for the same person reading a single passage of text.

 Music reading

 Eye movement in music reading is the scanning of a musical score by a musician's eyes.
 This usually occurs as the music is read during performance, although musicians sometimes scan music silently to study it, and sometimes perform from memory without score.
 Eye movement in music reading may at first appear to be similar to that in language reading, since in both activities the eyes move over the page in fixations and saccades, picking up and processing coded meanings.
 However, music is nonlinguistic and involves a strict and continuous time constraint on an output that is generated by a continuous stream of coded instructions.